 The amount of pelvic torsion from this left LLI is measured by the distance between the pubic symphysis joint and the gluteal fold, illustrated by the green arrow.

-With larger amounts of leg-length inequality (greater than 22mm), subjects in this study developed flexion of the knee on the long leg side.
+With more significant amounts of leg-length inequality (greater than 22mm), subjects in this study developed knee flexion on the long leg side.
 This is the body’s clever way of attempting to level up the pelvis.

 Other effects of LLI and pelvic torsion demonstrated in the research literature include postural scoliosis, wedging of the 5th lumbar vertebra, and bone traction spurs (osteoarthritis).

-Knutson’s research attempted to quantify what ranges of LLI are clinically significant, that is, associated with back pain, injury, muscle strength asymmetry, or other physiologic changes.
+Knutson’s research attempted to quantify what ranges of LLI are clinically significant, associated with back pain, injury, muscle strength asymmetry, or other physiologic changes.